 The six fundamental habits above provide a nice foundation for a healthy life in all domains: physically, emotionally, psychologically, and socially.
 They overlap and buttress one another.
 And amazingly, they’re all actually quite simple to achieve, requiring far less initial effort than most people realize.

-If you’ve enjoyed this post and would like to learn more about the nuts and bolts of adopting habits, how to get started and motivate yourself for change, please consider putting your email in the box below.
-It’s a free PDF on Habit building and the science of self-discipline.
-It can hopefully help you make this month, and the next, then the one after, and the many to follow… a great one.
+If you’ve enjoyed this post and would like to learn more about the nuts and bolts of adopting habits, how to get started and motivate yourself for change, please consider downloading my guide to habits.
+It’s a free ebook on habit building and the science of self-discipline.
+It will hopefully help you make this month, and the next, then the one after, and the many to follow… a great one.

 Now if you’ll excuse me, I have a salad to make.

 - If you want this concept explained to you like you’re five years old, check out the popular book, Rich Dad, Poor Dad by Robert Kiyosaki.↵